swiftlang/swift-evolution/process.md

 ## So you've got a great idea!
 Now what?

 Congratulations on your idea.
-Before moving further, perform this sanity check.
-Is your potential change appropriate for this repository:
+Before moving further, perform this sanity check to test whether your change is appropriate for this repository:
-* Is it an evolutionary change to the Swift language or Swift standard library public interface?
+* Is it an evolutionary change to the Swift language or to the Swift standard library public interface?
-* Is it a new language features or APIs? (no matter how small!)
+* Is it a new language feature or API? (no matter how small!)
-* Does it change existing language features and APIs?
+* Does it change any existing language features and APIs?
-* Does it removal of existing features from the language?
+* Does it propose to remove any existing features from the language?

 If so, great.
 You're starting off at the right place!